duaaa/String-Matching-Algorithms-Performance/README.md

 </p>
 <h3>Installation</h3>
-<p>Before executing this project, you have to change the path of getting the dataset's file according to your PC.</p>
+<p>Before executing this project, you can add any other geneome sequence file by changing the value of DataSetFile key in webConfig file.
+And placing your dataset csv file in Models\DataSets folder.</p>
 <h3>Support</h3>
 <p>If you need any help, you can contact us through our emails.
 seharejaz1997@gmail.com OR